 The First Year Foundations in the Department of Art & Art History is a comprehensive, hands-on introduction to the techniques, processes, and principles involved in the creation of contemporary art and design.

-In a series of eight half-semester studio courses (taken over two semesters) students will build technical skills through exposure to various art mediums and apply them to assignments that explore the fundamental design concepts of visual art-making.
+In a series of eight half-semester studio courses taken over two semesters (three semesters for BFA in Graphic Design), students will build technical skills through exposure to various art mediums and apply them to assignments that explore the fundamental design concepts of visual art-making.
 By engaging in both solitary and collaborative problem-solving, students will learn how to work with different materials, articulate visual ideas, and think critically in the evaluation of the resulting solutions.

 Together, these eight courses provide vital, collaborative experiences for the undergraduate student pursuing a career in the visual arts, and comprise the required foundation year for the following degree programs:

 – BFA in Studio Art, Painting & Drawing Emphasis

 – BFA in Studio Art, Photography and Digital Imaging Emphasis

 The eight studio modules (in color) may be taken in any order, in any combination, in either semester.
 It is advised to take the art history classes in the order suggested.

 Each course covers a different emphasis on the studio art programs offered in The Department of Art & Art History.
 The courses are designed so all studio majors learn the introductory design skills and interdisciplinary concepts needed to begin their contemporary studio art education.

 This lecture class provides students with a strong initiation to the many facets of art, focusing primarily on the last hundred years.
 Slides and films supplemented by dialog acquaint students with traditional forms, procedures, and aesthetics existing today within painting, sculpture, crafts, and graphic design.
 Students become familiar with the faculty, curriculum, and language of the Department.